skjolber/mockito-rest-spring/README.md

     * `@Extension` for [JUnit 5](junit5)
   * Tomcat, Jetty & Undertow support

 The REST API must be available either in the form of an annotated interface or a concrete implemenation at compile time.

-This usually means running a code generator plugin to generate the stubs from your Swagger/OpenAPI definitions.
+When working with OpenAPI definitions this usually means running the code generator two times:

-While the primary target is __Spring-flavored REST__, there is really no constraints on using other implementations.
+ * once for your regular client (main scope), and
+ * once for the to-be-mocked server (test scope).

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].